The 10 Best Indoor Plants For Winter

 Typically, a Spider Plant requires watering about once a week, but it’s important to allow the soil to dry out between waterings to prevent root rot.
 During the winter, when indoor heating can create a dry atmosphere, the edges of their leaves may brown slightly, but this can often be remedied by increasing humidity around the plant.

 Additionally, Spider Plants are known for their unique reproductive feature.
-They produce small offsets, commonly referred to as “pups”, which can be easily propagated to grow new plants.
+They produce small offsets, commonly referred to as “babies” or “pups”, which can be easily propagated to grow new plants.
 This makes them quite rewarding for indoor gardeners looking to expand their collection or share with friends.

 2) Peace Lily